guilleatm/webGame/README.md

 # Falta

-* HUD in-play screens (both for level 1 and 2):
+* HUD in-play screens (both for level 1 and 2) OK
-* Top-left HUD:
+* Top-left HUD: OK
 * Life bar.
+OK
 * Player’s nickname.
 OK
-* Bottom-right HUD:
+* Bottom-right HUD OK
 * Number of remaining platforms to reach the floor and, hence, to be able to complete the level.
 OK
-* Icon of the powerup in effect, if any.
+* Icon of the powerup in effect, if any. ??
 * Current level.
+OK